 Brand awareness is often the first step to driving performance-marketing goals, such as leads and sales.
 Make people more aware of your brand — especially by targeting relevant, high-quality audiences — and you increase your chances of generating conversions and dominating your market.

-Here are three brand awareness examples to illustrate this advantage.
+Here are three brand awareness examples to illustrate how brand awareness affects sales.